 Edit your form, add the "data8_openadvancedlookup.html" web resource onto your form.
 You can give the web resource any name/label you wish and we recommend settings it to be 1 row high and not displaying a border.

-On the general tab, set the properties as following - replacing "parentaccountid" with the lookup field that you are configuring.
+On the general tab, set the properties as following - replacing "parentaccountid" with the lookup column that you are configuring.

 Save, publish and close your form editor.

-Open up a record to test out your lookup+.
+Open an existing row to test out your lookup+ set up.
 To expand upon the previous example, some sample data has been included as follows:

 We would like to check this works as expected by trying to set the parent account of "Company A (London)" and the only suitable candidate for this is "Company A".